reepay/reepay-checkout-demo-app-react-native/README.md

 #### `npm run eject`

 If you plan to include your own native code, you will need to "eject" to create your own native builds.
-The "React Native CLI Quickstart" instructions will be required to continue working this project.
+The "React Native CLI Quickstart" instructions will be required to continue working on this project.

 Warning: Running eject is a permanent action (aside from whatever version control system you use).
 An ejected app will require you to have an [Xcode and/or Android Studio environment](https://reactnative.dev/docs/environment-setup) set up.